|

 institutions as professional civil service, central bank, and patent law.
 It

-Italian central bank did not even have a note issue monopoly until 1926.
-Many
+1913 and the Italian central bank did not even have a note issue monopoly

-countries allowed patenting of foreign invention until the late 19th
+until 1926.
+Many countries allowed patenting of foreign invention until the

 conclusion that emerges from the history of institutional development is that